Hip Dislocation – A Runner’s Manual to Treating and Preventing This Injury

 The labrum is a ring of cartilage that acts as a cushion and seal for the connecting joint of the pelvis and femur.
-It serves an important role in maintaining structural integrity of the hip; if it tears, the likelihood of dislocation greatly increases.
-In cases of excessive running over extended periods of time, many runners have developed hip labral tears, making this a real concern for high intensity runners.
+It serves an important role in maintaining structural integrity of the joint; if it tears, the likelihood of dislocation greatly increases.
+In cases of excessive running over extended periods of time, many runners have developed tears, making this a real concern for high intensity runners.

 - Genetic Factors

 There are some preexisting conditions that can exacerbate the possibility of hip dislocation.
-Aside from the causes listed above, these are separate conditions that have their own causes and methods of treatment, but the mere presence of them in a runner’s body can potentially increase the likelihood of hip dislocation.
-If any of these traits apply to you, you are at a greater risk of dislocating your hip and should exercise proper caution.
+Aside from the causes listed above, these are separate conditions that have their own causes and methods of treatment, but the mere presence of them in a runner’s body can potentially increase the likelihood of dislocation.
+If any of these traits apply to you, you are at a greater risk of dislocating your joint and should exercise proper caution.

-- Age: There are two age groups that make up the majority of hip dislocation cases, and they are the very young and the very old.
+- Age: There are two age groups that make up the majority of dislocation cases, and they are the very young and the very old.
 Children in the womb or in early stages of infancy are at risk of developmental hip dysplasia, up to a short time past walking age.
-The elderly are also at risk of breaking or dislocating a hip past the age of 60, and are also more likely to develop repeat instances of hip injury.
+The elderly are also at risk of breaking or dislocating past the age of 60, and are also more likely to develop repeat instances of hip injury.
 In both cases, the reason for the higher likelihood of dislocation is due to weaker bones and muscles: in the case of infants, the weakness is due to continuing development, and in the case of the elderly, the weakness is due to degeneration of bone and tissue.

 - Diet and Lifestyle: If you fail to properly take care of your body, your likelihood of getting any injury increases.
 This includes eating a diet with an insufficient supply of vitamins and minerals, spending too much time sitting, drinking excessive alcohol, or smoking cigarettes.
 Engaging in these bad habits too much will degrade the resilience of your body, weakening your bones and causing you to adopt poor posture.